didi/mand-mobile/components/steps/README.en-US.md

 #### unreached

-Slot of unreached step icon, generally used to customize the unreached step icon, supports `scoped slot` and has the same usage as `reached`
+Slot of unreached step icon, generally used to customize the unreached step icon, supports `scoped slot` and has the same usage as `reached` <sup class="version-after">2.2.1+</sup>

 #### content